Updated on June 11th, 2020

 Wander through the ancient ruins of Ephesus

 My travel style generally steers towards food, photography and views rather than historical sites and museums, but the ancient city of Ephesus was legitimately mind-blowing.
-The ruins date back to the 10th century BC, and you can see a mix of Hellenistic and Roman settlements throughout the area.
+The ruins at this UNESCO World Heritage Site date back to the 10th century BC, and you can see a mix of Hellenistic and Roman Empire settlements throughout the area.

 It’s also home to one of the most iconic ruins in the world, the Library of Celsus.
 The library was originally built around 120 AD, before being all but destroyed by a fire in 262, leaving only the magnificent front façade until that too fell down after an earthquake around the 10th century.
 In the 1970s the façade was reconstructed, and it’s now one of the best photo spots in Turkey.